huyingjie/notebook/source/neuroscience/depression.md

   When we move a part of body in a new way and it feels good, this area is active

-  When we feel a sense of accomplishment for having tried something new, the association is recognised here.
+  When we feel a sense of accomplishment for having tried something new, the association is recognized here.

-  Repetition of actions and behaviours impacts on the striatum to create new habits.
+  Repetition of actions and behaviors impacts on the striatum to create new habits.
 Hence a habit is when you’ve done something so many times that your body knows how to do it better than your mind.

 ### striatum